 - Participant has any condition, which makes the participant unsuitable for study participation.

 - Participant has cardiac troponin I (cTnI) > upper limit of normal (ULN) at screening and is assessed as clinically significant.

-Participant has estimated glomerular filtration rate (eGFR) calculated by the Modification of Diet in Renal Disease equation < 60 mL/min/1.73 m2 at screening.
+- Participant has estimated glomerular filtration rate (eGFR) calculated by the chronic kidney disease epidemiology collaboration equation < 60 milliliter per minute per 1.73 meter square at screening.